Why are breastmilk and formula not the same?

 And what about all those dozens, perhaps even hundreds of other compounds in breastmilk which have not been added and which are unlikely ever to be added?
-And those compounds yet to be discovered.
+And those compounds yet to be discovered?
 Breastmilk is a very complex, living fluid whose ingredients interact with other ingredients in breastmilk to improve the absorption of desirable ingredients, to augment immune function, to decrease inflammation, to help repair damage to cells and much more.
 And we are just beginning to understand how complex, as new ingredients are discovered and how they interact is worked out.
 For example, everyone seems to know there are antibodies in breastmilk.
 But there are lots more immune factors in breastmilk than antibodies.
 And the immune factors interact with each other, work together, to help protect the baby from getting sick.

-Let’s start off by saying that a mother’s milk is unique, depending on that mother and that baby
+Let’s start off by saying that a mother’s milk is unique, made uniquely by a mother for her baby

 Yes, it is true, every mother makes milk which is different than any other mother.
 That is because like all physiological fluids (blood, for example) milk varies from person to person and from one day to another day, and even during the same day.
 As an example, the amount of sodium in your blood may vary normally quite widely, normally, by as much as 15%, depending on how thirsty you are, how much sodium was in your lunch and other factors as well.
 That’s just one example.

 We know also that colostrum, the first milk, is very different from the later milk, the milk we seem to consider “real” breastmilk.
 Very different and it even looks different.
 Yet formula companies and many doctors tell us that formula is a good milk for babies to drink during the first few days.
 Nobody seems even to question this assumption.
 And in quantities that far exceed what the baby would get from the breast.
 More is not necessarily better.